Charles Devine

-Charles S. "Charlie" Devine (May 7, 1928 – Oct.
-1, 2008) was a politician in Newfoundland.
+Charles Stanislaus "Charlie" Devine (May 7, 1928 – Oct.
+1, 2008) was a Newfoundlander and Canadian politician.
 He represented Labrador West in the Newfoundland House of Assembly from 1962 to 1966.

+Early life and career

 The son of Louis A. Devine and Alice Hearn, he was born in St. John's.
 He worked in the family business and then worked as a civilian executive in the United States Air Force.
 He later moved to Labrador, where he worked as a statistician for the Iron Ore Company of Canada.
 Devine founded the Labrador City newspaper The Aurora.
 He also served as president of the local Chamber of Commerce and Rotary Club.

+Politics and later life

+Devine first unsuccessfully ran for election to the House of Assembly in 1959 as a candidate for the newly created Newfoundland Democratic Party in the district of St. John's South.
+He was then successfully elected to the new district of Labrador West in the subsequent 1962 general election as an independent candidate.
+While in the House of Assembly, Devine crossed the floor and joined the provincial Progressive Conservative (PC) party.

+Devine alleged that the government of Joey Smallwood ignored the concerns of Labrador and its residents.
+In 1966, he controversially suggested that a plebiscite should be held in Labrador on whether the region should join the province of Quebec.
+He issued a nine point list with requirements for starting discussions with the Quebecois government, which included the construction of a highway between Labrador City and Gagnon, an exemption from provincial and income taxes, and the construction of a nationalized Churchill Falls power plant.
+Smallwood briefly responded that Devine "should be promptly locked up."
+Devine would go on to lose his seat in the 1966 general election.
-He retired to St. John's, where he helped establish the Canadian Association of Retired Persons.

-He died in St. Clare's Hospital in St. John's at the age of 80.
+Following his exit from the House of Assembly, Devine retired to St. John's, where he helped establish the Canadian Association of Retired Persons.
+He died at St. Clare's Hospital in St. John's.